-Your pain will be checked at rest and during activities of daily living such as walking and moving your back to find out how much pain relief the injection has given you.
+Your pain may be checked at rest and during activities of daily living such as walking and moving your back.
+This will help assess how much of your pain is coming from the facet joint(s).
 You will be given more advice when you are ready to go home.